chrrrisw/kmel_db/kmel_db_format.md

 The number of entries is the number of performers minus 1 (performer 0 is excluded).
 The format of each entry is four short ints.

 The first short int is the performer number (ascending order).<br>
-The second short int is a running total (starting at 0) of albums.<br>
+The second short int is a running total or table offset (starting at 0) of albums.<br>
 The third short int is the number of albums for this performer.<br>
 The last short int is always 0.